 Your host company may take some time as it may have many customers on the same server.
 The company will check other sites to ensure that they are not hacked.
-With this, you need to do some research and find out some reputable online resources to assist you in this situation.
+With this, you need to do some research and find out some reputable online resources instead of worrying about things like "my site has been hacked what do I do".
 If you are not satisfied with the response you have got from your original host, find some professionals.

 It is always good to go with the professionals of the specific field.
 You should find a reputable company which can provide you a team of experts to handle this crisis.

 You should shut down your website until recovery as soon as you find out about the attack.
 It is always essential to quarantine your website so that experts can focus on administrative tasks without any interference.
 It also prevents your users from accessing the malicious content of your site.

 You need to verify ownership of your site to detect the nature of the attack.
 It is quite possible that the attacker has gained access to your ownership panel and messed with the settings.
 Only by verifying your ownership to the site, you can identify the damage.